 Ironically enough, several Marlboro Men led extra legitimacy to the Surgeon General's cause.
 Within a year of Koop's report, the first-ever Marlboro Man, David Millar, died of emphysema, generating negative publicity for Phillip Morris.

 Wayne McLaren followed in 1992, at age 51.
-He spent the last two years of his life a vehement anti-tobacco activist, and publicly condemned the cigarette advertising he'd participated in.
+He spent the last two years of his life a vehement anti-tobacco activist, publicly condemning the cigarette advertising he'd been a part of.
 Images of his rugged visage wasted away by late-stage lung cancer prompted many smokers to quit for good.

-Then, as the U.S. Justice Dept. charged tobacco companies with racketeering, the death by lung cancer of a third Marlboro Man, David McLean, helped turn Americans solidly against cigarette manufacturers.
-After cigarette billboard ads were banned in 1999, Phillip Morris finally retired the 'Marlboro Man'.
+Then, just as the U.S. Justice Dept. charged tobacco companies with racketeering, a third Marlboro Man, David McLean, died of lung cancer.
+His passing helped turn Americans solidly against cigarette manufacturers, and after cigarette billboard ads were banned in 1999, Phillip Morris finally retired the 'Marlboro Man'.

-Although he was unable to quit smoking at the time, Eric Lawson became the next Marlboro Man to speak out against it.
+Although he was unable to quit smoking at the time, Eric Lawson became the next Marlboro Man to speak out against tobacco use.
 He was particularly proud of this 1997 American Cancer Society PSA parodying the Marlboro Man, and warning against secondhand smoke:

 Lawson left acting after a movie injury.
 He continued to smoke.
 His wife Susan later stated, "He knew the cigarettes had a hold on him, yet he couldn't stop.”
 He was still smoking heavily in 2006, when he was diagnosed with COPD.
 He died on Jan.
 10, 2014.

 Nearly 21,000,000 people have been killed by tobacco since 1965, several million of them from secondhand exposure.
 Annual economic costs of smoking have hit a third of a trillion dollars.
-And despite the lowest rates of smoking ever (hovering around 20%), the yearly mortality rate has remained well above 400,000 for more than a decade -- and isn't projected to drop for years to come.
+Despite the lowest rates of smoking ever (hovering around 20%), the yearly mortality rate has remained well above 400,000 for more than a decade, and isn't projected to drop for years to come.
 Worst of all, this new report predicts that nearly six million of our youth, currently under 17 years of age, will die prematurely from tobacco disease -- unless we can offer intervention.